D3C2-Net: Dual-Domain Deep Convolutional Coding Network for Compressive Sensing: Conclusion

 \section{Conclusion}

-Inspired by convolutional coding methods, we first propose a generalized dual-domain unfolding framework which combines the merits of both image-domain and convolutional-coding-domain priors to constrain the feasible region in the solution space.
-Compared with most existing convolutional coding methods, on the one hand, our framework adopts deep priors rather than traditional sparsity~\cite{fu2019jpeg, xu2020limited, sreter2018learned, gao2022multi} to better leverage the learning capability of deep neural networks.
-On the other hand, our framework is more generalizable, while existing deep convolutional coding methods for image restoration are exceptional cases where the degradation matrix $\bPhi$ is the identity $\mathbf{I}$~\cite{wang2020model, zheng2021deep}.
-Based on our proposed framework, we further design a novel \textbf{D}ual-\textbf{D}omain \textbf{D}eep \textbf{C}onvolutional \textbf{C}oding \textbf{Net}work for compressive sensing (CS) imaging, dubbed $\DC$-Net.
-Compared with most existing CS DUNs~\cite{zhang2018ista, zhang2020optimization, you2021coast, you2021ista}, our $\DC$-Net transmits high-throughput feature-level representation through all stages and captures sufficient features adaptively.
-Extensive CS experiments on both natural and MR images demonstrate that $\DC$-Net outperforms state-of-the-art network-based CS methods with large accuracy margins and lower complexities.
-In the future, we will extend our generalizable unfolding framework and $\DC$-Net to more inverse imaging tasks and video applications.
+Motivated by the algorithm-unfolding paradigm and convolutional coding methods, we introduce a dual-domain optimization framework that integrates both image-domain (ID) and convolutional-coding-domain (CCD) priors to effectively constrain the final solution space.
+Our framework is able to stand out by leveraging implicitly learned deep priors instead of traditional hand-crafted regularizers \cite{fu2019jpeg, xu2020limited, sreter2018learned, gao2022multi}, enabling the utilization of the learning capacity of NNs.
+Moreover, unlike existing deep convolutional coding methods \cite{wang2020model, zheng2021deep} that are limited to tasks where the degradation matrix $\bPhi$ is the identity $\mathbf{I}_N$, our framework demonstrates flexibility and generalizability across image image CS and other inverse imaging problems.
+Building upon this effective framework, we propose a novel \textbf{D}ual-\textbf{D}omain \textbf{D}eep \textbf{C}onvolutional \textbf{C}oding \textbf{Net}work, referred to as $\DC$-Net, for CS imaging.
+In contrast to existing CS DUNs \cite{zhang2018ista, zhang2020optimization, you2021coast, you2021ista}, our $\DC$-Net transmits high-capacity feature-level representations across all unfolded stages and adaptively captures informative features.
+Extensive experiments across five tasks, covering natural, medical, and scientific signals, demonstrate the superiority of $\DC$-Net over other CS methods in terms of accuracy and efficiency.
+Future work is to extend our optimization framework and $\DC$-Net to other inverse imaging tasks and video/multi-modal applications~\cite{deng2020deep}.

+\textbf{Discussions about $\DC$-Net and diffusion models.} These two kinds of models have different fields of application. $\DC$-Net is a kind of regression-based DUN, which brings less distortion through a single fast forward propagation and, thus is suitable for fidelity-oriented tasks due to its higher reconstruction accuracy.
+In contrast, diffusion model-based methods ~\cite{han2024image,ho2022classifier,epstein2023diffusion} utilize generative diffusion priors, requiring thousands of iterations to produce results of high perceptual quality, which is generally preferred by humans.

+\begin{IEEEbiography}[ { }]{Weiqi Li} received the B.E. degree from the school of Software Engineering, Tongji University, Shanghai, China, in 2022.
+He is currently working toward the master's degree in computer applications technology at the School of Electronic and Computer Engineering, Peking University, Shenzhen, China.
+His research interests include image super-resolution, compressive sensing, and computer vision. \end{IEEEbiography}